goadesign/pulse/pool/README.md

 [![Pool DispatchJob](../snippets/pool-dispatchjob.png)](../examples/pool/producer/main.go#L39-L42)

 The job key is used to route the job to the proper worker.
+If the worker starts the job successfully, the worker owns that key until the job stops or moves during rebalancing.
 The job payload is passed to the worker's `Start` method.

 The `DispatchJob` method returns an error if the job could not be dispatched.
 This can happen if the pool is full or if the job key is invalid.

+### Dispatching A Message

+The `DispatchMessage` method sends a keyed, fire-and-forget message to the worker currently assigned by the pool hash ring.
+Messages are the right primitive for short-lived work that needs stable key-based routing but must not create a durable job.

+Messages do not write job payloads and do not require any worker to own a job with the same key.
+The receiving worker must implement `HandleMessage`.
+A message handler can return `ErrRequeue` to leave the message pending for redelivery; any other error is treated as terminal.

 ### Notifications

 Nodes can send notifications to workers using the `NotifyWorker` method.
-The method takes as input a job key and a notification payload.
-The notification payload is passed to the worker's `HandleNotification` method.
+A notification is a job control event: it targets the worker that currently owns an existing job key and passes the notification payload to that worker's `HandleNotification` method.

+Use `NotifyWorker` when the message only makes sense for the active owner of an existing job.
+Use `DispatchMessage` when there is no durable job with the same key.

 ### Stopping A Job